This article contains compensated links; please read my disclaimer for more information.

-The circles show you what line you are on and the arrow shows the direction – pretty simple 🙂
+The circles show you what line you are on and the arrow indicates the direction – pretty simple 🙂

 Typhoon and Symphony of Lights – DAY 2:

-Category 8 typhoon was back and we got a letter from the hotel under our door informing us to stay inside.
-There were no people on the streets, no cars, no shops open – it was like a ghost town… 11h flight for one day of exploring in nice weather – thank you very much, Hong Kong!
+Category 8 typhoon was back, and we got a letter from the hotel under our door informing us to stay inside.
+There were no people on the streets, no cars, no shops open – it was like a ghost town… 11h flight for one day of exploring in beautiful weather – thank you very much, Hong Kong!

 We stayed in the lounge for a few hours until we could go out for an hour after typhoon got weaker, although it was still raining a bit it was warm.

 We wanted to explore Hong Kong Island but the weather made it impossible, and we decided to wait until the next day.
-We got out in the evening and although it was still rain in the air we stayed out for the Symphony of Lights.
-It was a nice experience and fun to watch many Chinese kids so excited.
+We got out in the evening, and although it was still rain in the air, we stayed out for the Symphony of Lights.
+It was a pleasant experience and fun to watch many Chinese kids so excited.
 We planned to take a cruise with dinner and drinks but had to skip it due to poor weather.

 We managed to take some shots of the skyline by night, despite the weather 🙂

 Food tour and Hong Kong Island – DAY 3